Whether you’re an event in a small market, or someone battling the big guys in the city, this seminar is for you

 Doing Something Special Where you Live

-Barbara Hanna, Director of Communications and Marketing, City of Sequim, Deon Kapetan, Sequim Irrigation Festival, Dan Maguire, Juan de Fuca Festival of the Arts
+Barbara Hanna, Director of Communications and Marketing, City of Sequim, Deon Kapetan, Sequim Irrigation Festival, Carol Pope, Juan de Fuca Foundation for the Arts

 It’s important to differentiate yourself from the many events in your area.
 One way to do that is to find something that your community has that others don’t.
 Learn how Sequim accomplished that with lavender and made their weekend the most visited time of the year on the North Olympic Peninsula.